homecoded/mageos-varnish-demo/README.md

 # Debugging varnish

-For the next step you need two open shells, one root and one app shell
+For the next step you need to open two shells, one root and one app shell

     # open root shell
     docker exec -u root -it varnished_magento_php_1 /bin/bash
     # start varnish log
     varnishlog

+Visit http://localhost/ in your browser and see the website served by varnish.
+If everything works, you should see entries appearing in the Varnish-Log.

     # open app shell
     docker exec -it varnished_magento_php_1 /bin/bash